September 15, 2020

 Do You Know a Rhino?

-Denver Zoo is Home to Three Rhinos with Distinct Looks and Personalities
+Denver Zoo is Home to Four Rhinos with Distinct Looks and Personalities

 By Mike Kainuma, Pachyderms Specialist

-With more than 3,600 animals here at the Zoo, most people have a tough time picking a favorite.
+With nearly 3,000 animals here at the Zoo, most people have a tough time picking a favorite.
 I don’t have that problem.
-There are three animals that are extra special to me (and keep me pretty busy)—our resident rhinoceroses.
+There are four animals that are extra special to me (and keep me pretty busy)—our resident rhinoceroses.
 Denver Zoo is home to two species of these magnificent animals—the black rhino and the greater one-horned rhino.
-And while all three may share some similarities, they’re different in some very interesting (and probably unexpected) ways.
+And while all four may share some similarities, they’re different in some very interesting (and probably unexpected) ways.

 Rudy is a particularly sweet natured animal.
 He loves a good scratch, whether that comes from his animal care team, or from guests participating in our Up-Close Animal Encounters program.
 Given the choice of eating or being scratched, Rudy will often choose a good back scratch or ear rub, which is pretty rare for an animal his size!
 On sunny days Rudy can be found snoozing on his favorite hill in the large pachyderm yard like the classic children’s book character, “Ferdinand the Bull.”
 Rudy is typically in his big outdoor yard from 9:00 to 3:30 p.m. in the summers enjoying the sunshine.
 If you don’t see him out there, he’ll be inside, enjoying his cushioned floor stalls.

-Not too far from Rudy is Toyota Elephant Passage, home to Tensing and Bandhu, our greater one-horned rhinos.
+Not too far from Rudy is Toyota Elephant Passage, home to Tensing ,Joona, and Bandhu, our greater one-horned rhinos.
 Greater one-horned rhinos are found in India and Nepal and are listed as “vulnerable” by the International Union for Conservation of Nature.
 Because they’re also solitary, Tensing and Bandhu can be seen in different yards and might be hard to tell apart.
-Tensing, our 11-year-old female, is smaller, with a more delicate frame (the only time I’ll use “delicate” to describe a rhino).
+Tensing, our 12-year-old female, is smaller, with a more delicate frame (the only time I’ll use “delicate” to describe a rhino).
 Tensing is known as a sweet and gentle girl.
-To tell her apart from Bandhu, look at her horn!
-Her horn is smaller and dome shaped.
+To tell her apart from Bandhu, look at her horn and look for her calf, Joona!
+Tensing's horn is smaller and dome shaped.
 How does it get that way?
 Well, we’ve never trimmed a rhino horn here at Denver Zoo—she does this herself, by rubbing it on hard surfaces in her habitat.